3 Most Important eCommerce Metrics: AOV, CR, and RPV

-It’s important to understand that metrics simply show symptoms, and different symptoms become visible through different metrics.
-Tracking these metrics can help you uncover different behavioral trends on your website.
-To understand how ecommerce metric tracking can help increase average conversion rate, let us study them by taking an example of company “X” that sells 2 products: one for $1 and the other for $100.
+To understand how tracking eCommerce metrics can help increase average conversion rate, let us study them by taking an example of company “X” that sells 2 products: one for $1 and the other for $100.

 A conversion is any desirable activity performed by a visitor on your site.
-From an ecommerce business’s perspective, conversion is checkout.
+From an eCommerce business’ perspective, conversion is visitor performing a checkout.

 If you have an average of 1000 visitors to your site on any given day, and 50 of them become customers, your conversion rate is 5%.
-Optimizing for conversion rate will make more visitors into paying and returning customers and help you:
+Optimizing for conversion rate is converting more visitors into paying and returning customers and help you:

 - Convert more of your current visitors, which is more cost-effective than acquiring new visitors